shippy/shippy.github.io/src/pages/about.md

 language: en
 ---

 Hi!
 I'm Šimon Podhajský[^1].
 I graduated Yale in 2015 and have worked in data analytics, data science, and data engineering ever since.
-Here's what I can do for you:
+Here's what I do best:

 - **I know how to evaluate and productionize LLM-based applications.** I understand that integrating standard software engineering and ML best practices is what keeps the modern LLM-based apps from remaining merely a fancy demo.
 - **I know data engineering.** Performant, semantically rich, reproducible: my pipelines are all of the above.